natescode/silicon/docs/operators.md

 > "What?!
 What about ...?"

-Silicon only has binary infix operators.
+Silicon only has binary infix operators with no precedence.
 This is a hard requirement that will never change in the Silicon language specification.

 Typical unary operators